 Essential maintenance will be taking place on a number of online systems on Sunday 24 June between 10am and 5pm.
 This may lead to some parts of the website being unavailable at times.
 Apologies for any inconvenience caused.

 Council tax - discounts and premium

-If you think you may be entitled to a council tax discount or to tell us about a change in circumstances regarding a discount please use one of our online forms for council tax or use the contact details shown on this page.
+If you think you may be entitled to a council tax discount or to tell us about a change in circumstances regarding a discount please use one of our online forms.

 The full Council Tax bill assumes that there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by 25%.